• Skip to main content

 Sample B-STAR Answer

-Note: Your answer should be more detailed than this.
-For more in-depth example answers, check out our Civil Service guide!
+Note: Your answer should be more detailed.
+For more examples, check out our Civil Service guide!

 Why This Answer Works